qcwthu/qcwthu.github.io/_pages/about.md

 ## News

+May 2025: We have four papers accepted by ACL 2025.
+Congrats to my co-authors!

 Apr 2025: I start my journey at AI Thrust, HKUST(GZ).

 Apr 2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).